Bedtime Story (Madonna song): Background and filming

 In late 1992, Madonna approached Romanek to direct the video for the single "Bad Girl".
 At the time, she was staying at the Sherry-Netherland in New York.
-Romanek recalled that she didn't have anything personal with her at the time, except a small copy of Frida Kahlo's My Birth.
+Romanek recalled that she did not have anything personal with her at the time, except a small copy of Frida Kahlo's My Birth.
 The director found the painting "dark and disturbed", and suggested he and Madonna recreate it on a music video, an idea she liked.
 Romanek turned down the offer to direct "Bad Girl", but "file[d] away" the idea of emulating the painting on a video.
 When Madonna contacted him for "Bedtime Story", Romanek quickly agreed, having perceived in the song the "same dark, surreal qualities" from My Birth.

 For the visual, Romanek wanted a "very feminine attitude towards these artistic images", and thus began delving into the lives of female surrealist painters like Frida Kahlo, Leonora Carrington and Remedios Varo.
 He also drew inspiration from male painter René Magritte, British artist Lucian Freud, Russian filmmaker Andrei Tarkovsky, and Sergei Parajanov's The Color of Pomegranates (1969).
 Romanek got in touch with storyboard artist Grant Shaffer —who'd previously worked with Madonna on "Rain" and "Deeper and Deeper" (1992)— to create the storyboards for the video.
 They met at a café in Venice Beach, where the director had Shaffer listen to the song, and showed him a batch of surrealism-inspired pictures of a "mystical-looking" Madonna with long white hair —a look Romanek wanted to capture on video.
 For the next few days, Madonna would call in from Florida and, alongside Romanek, would describe to Shaffer every aspect of the video, including budget and their concepts.
 Shaffer by his part, would work on the storyboards and fax them for approval; the final storyboards were completed about 20 days later.
 According to the artist, when he attended the filming, he discovered that many of the ideas from his storyboards had "evolved, but retained the core concepts".

 Filming took place from December 5–11, 1994, at the Universal Studios in Universal City, California.
 Pre-production used a stand-in for Madonna.
 Shooting faced minor complications: It had to be stopped temporarily following a minor earthquake; Madonna got dyed in blue from sitting too long in a colored-water tank; a scene showing her opening her chest cavity had to be scrapped due to technical issues.
 One shot —involving Madonna lying in the lap of a skeleton— had to be postponed since the skeleton was too small for her, and had to be rebuilt from scratch.
 The last scene filmed had the singer donning a "futuristic" dress, sleeping in a laboratory.
 In order to "perfect the myriad digital effects that lend the video its cinematic quality", post-production took several weeks, led by Romanek's long time visual effects collaborator Ash Beck.